jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 `callback` will be called after GPIO port is set.

-'setport' event will be emitted after port is set.
+'setPort' event will be emitted after port is set.

-'setpin' event will be emitted for pins that are bound to the port after port is set.
+'setPin' event will be emitted for pins that are bound to the port after port is set.

 #### gpio.writePort(portNumber, value[, callback])